Team-Gucci-Gang/Recruito/README.md

 #### 3. Applicant approved

 Technical candidates love our platform.
-Apply-by-AI is not just fast, it is way more fun than sending plain emails.
+Recruito is not just fast, it is way more fun than sending plain emails.
 We understand the tedious part of uploading a resume and managing one and help you offload it to your platform.

 ### Contributors